-The Union Ministry of Tourism is up with an innovative campaign, titled “777 Days of the Incredible Indian Himalayas”, for adventure-loving travelers including climbers, hikers and mountaineers.
+The Union Ministry of Tourism is up with an innovative campaign, titled ?777 Days of the Incredible Indian Himalayas?, for adventure-loving travelers including climbers, hikers and mountaineers.
 The highlight of the campaign is an offer by the Ministry of Tourism India to pay 50% of the fee that Indian Mountaineering Foundation charges for climbing expeditions.
 The offer is valid for the period of 777 days.
 The campaign was launched in 2013.

 K. Chiranjeevi, the Union Minister of Tourism India, launched this campaign to promote India as the hotbed of adventure travel in the Himalayan range, for climbers and mountaineers from across the globe.
 Spreading awareness that 73% of the Himalayas is in India is another goal of this mission which is being anticipated to help global tourists pinpoint the Incredible Indian Himalayas on the world map.

 The Himalayan range in India is a tourist destination in itself, offering multiple different experiences throughout the year.
 The Indian Himalayas are a must visit for skiing in winters, mountaineering in summers, campaigning at bio-diversity hotspots in the spring, and leisure activities in the season of autumn.
 Evidently, the Himalayan tourism in India needs to be promoted on the global front.